Caramel Slice

 If you asked me to make a tray bake to top all of the other tray bakes, Caramel Slice would be the winner.
 It’s an absolute classic and always a favourite with all ages, made with all the best things you could have in a sweet treat; biscuit, caramel and chocolate!

-It seems to come with different names, too.
+It seems to have different names as well.
 I’ve always known it as Caramel Slice, but it is often called Caramel Shortbread, Millionaire’s Slice, Caramel Shortcake and Millionaire’s Shortbread as well.

 Regardless of what name you know it by, the foundations of this tray bake are the same: A shortbread-like biscuit base, a soft layer of sweet caramel and topped with your favourite chocolate(s).